saifulkhan/storytelling-vis/README.md

     <br><br>
 </div>

-`Plot` is an abstract class which defines abstract methods used for creating a plot, setting properties, and animating.
-The concrete plots, e.g, line plot, parallel coordinate plots implements the actual logics.
+`Plot` is an abstract class that defines abstract methods used for creating a plot, setting properties, and animating.
+The concrete plots, e.g., line plot, and parallel coordinate plots implement the actual logic.

 **Creating a Plot:** Create a line plot and animate actions,